Sunwood Lakes Community offers it’s Homeowners many amenities.

 Washington fishing licenses are not required for youth age 14 and younger.

 When fishing with a youngster, keep safety first.
 By law, children 12 and younger must wear a USCG–approved life jacket when under way in a boat or other vessel less than 19 feet in length, unless it is in a fully-enclosed area.
-Young children should also wear life jackets anywhere near the water.
+For safety young children should also wear life jackets anywhere near the water.

 A BIG THANK YOU to Nathanael Cheney and his helpers for the restoration, laying of bark and marking of the two trails (one at the end of Tern and Siskin and another at the end of Auklet and Egret).
 This was part of his completion of his Eagle Scout award for Boy Scouts of America.
 Thank you again…we really appreciate all of your hard work.